 How long do you have to be separated before divorce in VA?

-Do you have to file for separation before divorce in NC?
+Do you have to go to court for divorce in Florida?

 What can be used against you in a divorce?

 Spending marital money on extramarital affairs.
 Transferring marital funds to another person before a separation.
 Spending unreasonable amounts on business expenditures.
 Selling marital assets below the market value.

 Virginia Does Not Recognize Separation While no law prohibits dating (note that dating does not mean sex) other people while you are separated from your spouse, it can affect the outcome of any pending or subsequently filed divorce and child custody proceedings.

 Does a husband have to support his wife during separation in NC?

 North Carolina courts have the power to force a spouse out of the marital residence if the other can prove a claim for divorce from bed and board, child support, and alimony or postseparation support where fault is shown.

 Can I date while separated in NC?